“Never interrupt your enemy when he is making a mistake.”

 Unfortunately, I worked with a retailer who didn’t hit back when a competitor would open stores really close to their big moneymaking stores.
 The retailer never retaliated and hit back by opening up stores right next to the competitor’s big money-making stores or dropping massive marketing and promotions.
 So, the competitor, over the next 10 years, simply continued to open up stores next to the retailer’s big stores, since they never got into a fight.

 Be careful what you wish for

 In the ‘80s, American Airlines pioneered the airline loyalty program concept thinking it would lead to increased sales and loyalty.
 A funny thing happened over the next 10 years, the loyalty program simply increased the costs of the entire airline industry.
-From a game theory perspective, most of the major airlines incorporated a tit for tat strategy and launched their own loyalty programs.
-So, any advantage American Airlines had with their loyalty program quickly dissipated.
+From a game theory perspective, most of the major airlines incorporated a tit-for-tat strategy and launched their own loyalty programs.
+So, any advantage American Airlines had with its loyalty program quickly dissipated.